13 Top Things to Do in Huntington Beach, California

 • Black Bull Chop House: Mid-range steakhouse perfect for romantic couples.

-Visit The City’s Farmers Market
+Visit The City’s Farmer's Market

-Most cities are lucky to have one Farmers Market, but Huntington Beach hosts two every week.
+Most cities are lucky to have one Farmer's Market, but Huntington Beach hosts two every week.
 First off, there’s the Surf City Nights Farmers Market, which takes place on Main Street every Tuesday from 5 PM – 9 PM.
 As you’re looking over the fresh foodstuffs, keep your eyes peeled for free samples, live entertainment, and amazing artistic demonstrations.

 Can’t make it to the Tuesday market?
 No problem!
 Head over to the Huntington Beach Pier on Friday evening for another fabulous farmers market.
-In addition to food vendors, this Friday event hosts dozens of local artisans who sell their hand-made artistic goods.
+In addition to food vendors, this Friday's event hosts dozens of local artisans who sell their hand-made artistic goods.

 Free Things To Do In Huntington Beach, CA